 Editor’s note: Nobody wants to end up on the Bad Debtor’s Register, known as Fichero de Morosos in Spain, but this grinding crisis has forced many locals and foreigners alike into default on their Spanish debts.
-Solicitor Raymundo Larraín Nesbitt explains the most important things to know about the Bad Debtor’s List in Spain.
+Lawyer Raymundo Larraín Nesbitt explains the most important things to know about the Bad Debtor’s List in Spain.

 Lawyer – Abogado